 Interstate Council for Natural and Technogenic Emergencies;

-Interstate Council for Antimonopoly Policy;
+Interstate Council on Antimonopoly Policy;

-Electricity Council;
+Electricity Board;

-Interstate Council on Aviation and the Use of Airspace;
+Interstate Council on Aviation and Airspace Use;

 Council of Heads of Statistical Services of the Commonwealth Member States;